-The sales of Mountaineer, Cape Girardeau and Caruthersville met the requirements for presentation as assets held for sale under generally accepted accounting principles as of June 30, 2019.
+The sales of Mountaineer, Cape Girardeau, Caruthersville, Kansas City and Vicksburg met the requirements for presentation as assets held for sale under generally accepted accounting principles as of September 30, 2019.
 However, they did not meet the requirements for presentation as discontinued operations and are included in income from continuing operations.

-- Execution of Synergies and Cost Savings Programs We continue to identify areas to improve property level and consolidated margins across our existing and acquired properties through operating and cost efficiencies, including reductions in revenues associated with unprofitable customer play, and exercising financial discipline throughout the company.
-In addition to cost savings relating to duplicative executive compensation, legal and accounting fees and other corporate expenses that have been eliminated as a result of our acquisitions, we have achieved savings in marketing, food and beverage costs, selling, general and administrative expenses, and other operating departments as a result of operating efficiencies, changes in marketing strategies and purchasing power of the combined Eldorado organization. - Property Enhancement Capital Expenditures Property enhancement initiatives and targeted investments that improve our guests' experiences and elevate our properties' overall competitiveness in their markets continued throughout 2018 and during the three and six months ended June 30, 2019.
+Execution of Synergies and Cost Savings Programs - We continue to identify areas to improve property level and consolidated margins across our existing and acquired properties through operating and cost efficiencies, including reductions in revenues associated with unprofitable customer play, and exercising financial discipline throughout the company.
+In addition to cost savings relating to duplicative executive compensation, legal and accounting fees and other corporate expenses that have been eliminated as a result of our acquisitions, we have achieved savings in marketing, food and beverage costs, selling, general and administrative expenses, and other operating departments as a result of operating efficiencies, changes in marketing strategies and purchasing power of the combined Eldorado organization.

+Property Enhancement Capital Expenditures - Property enhancement initiatives and targeted investments that improve our guests' experiences and elevate our properties' overall competitiveness in their markets continued throughout 2018 and during the three and nine months ended September 30, 2019.

 As part of the continuing evolution of the Reno tri-properties, we built a new 21,000 square foot spa at Silver Legacy which opened in early October 2018.
 We have substantially renovated every room at Circus Reno and completed the first phase of room renovations at Silver Legacy and Eldorado.
-We will start the second phase of renovations of approximately 1,200 rooms at Silver Legacy and Eldorado in the third quarter of 2019.
+We began the second phase of renovations of approximately 1,200 rooms at Silver Legacy and Eldorado in the third quarter of 2019.
 In Black Hawk we completed our renovation of all 402 hotel rooms and refresh of the casino floor in June 2019.
 In addition, our joint venture with Cordish continues to make progress on development plans of a new, mixed-use entertainment and hospitality destination anchored by our Isle Casino Racing Pompano Park.
 At Tropicana Atlantic City, we opened an expansive, new sportsbook in the fourth quarter of 2018.

-• Weather and Construction Disruption - All of our segments, and to a greater extent, our Midwest regions, were negatively impacted by weather for the three and six months ended June 30, 2019 compared to the same prior year period.
-Additionally, our West segment was negatively impacted by disruption to our casino floor and hotel availability associated with our renovation project at our Black Hawk property throughout the six months ended June 30, 2019.
+Weather and Construction Disruption - All of our segments were negatively impacted by severe weather, including flooding, during the first half of 2019 compared to the same prior year period.
+Additionally, our South segment was negatively impacted during the third quarter of 2019 due to hurricane and tropical storm activity.
+Our West segment was also negatively impacted by disruption to our casino floor and hotel availability associated with renovation projects at our Black Hawk property during the construction period from January to June 2019.